 So a “K8L3” means the truck was traveling 40mph and was stopped with less than 3 feet of penetration.

-The American Society for Testing and Materials (ASTM) developed a newer rating called ASTM F2656 that currently is more widely used than K-ratings.
+ASTM International, formerly the American Society for Testing and Materials (ASTM), developed a newer rating called ASTM F2656 that currently is more widely used than K-ratings.
 Like K-ratings, ASTM F2656 also incorporates size of vehicle (15,000 lb.truck) and its traveling speed.
 M ratings share similarity to K ratings in that each tests standardized speeds of 30, 40 or 50 mph.
 For example, a vehicle barrier fence could have the following designations: